sparkflows/sparkflows-docs/docs/installation/credential-store/azure-keyvault.rst

    :alt: Credential Store
    :width: 90%

-After adding the above parameters, you can click on "TEST CREDENTIAL STORE CONNECTION".
+After adding the above parameters, you can click on "TEST CREDENTIAL STORE CONNECTION" to verify the connection before saving it.

 .. figure:: ../../_assets/credential_store/4.PNG